Frequently Asked Questions about our stroker kits:

 1) How much Horsepower will my stroker motor make?

 This is probably our most commonly asked question, and an accurate and correct answer depends on many different factors.
-As far as the horsepower level or the strength that our parts are capable of withstanding, generally they will handle up to about 1000 horsepower.
-However, that does not automatically mean that putting together a stroker motor will instantly guarantee you 1000 horsepower.
+As far as the horsepower level or the strength that our parts are capable of withstanding, we generally rate them very conservatively at about 1000 horsepower.
+Many customers and some magazine builds have made over 1400 horsepower on the dyno, and are still running many years later without failure.
+However, that does not automatically mean that putting together a stroker motor will instantly guarantee you 1000+ horsepower.
 While the old saying "There's no replacement for displacement" is as true today as when it was first said, many other factors besides cubic inches contribute to the horsepower output of an engine.
 An engine is basically an air pump.
 The more air you can pump through it, the more horsepower it's going to make.
 In order to take full advantage of all those new cubic inches you are adding, you have to be able to "fill" them (meaning the cylinders) up with air.
 The air that goes through your engine has to go through many different parts along the way.
 It must go in the carb, through the intake, head ports, valves, exhaust, etc, etc. Along the way, any of these parts can either help the flow or restrict it.
 It is a bit like a chain.
 A chain will only be as strong as its weakest link.
 Likewise, the path of airflow through your engine will only flow as much as the most restrictive part in the chain will allow it to flow.
 Usually, the most restrictive part (the "weakest link") in a big block Mopar engine is the cylinder heads.

 So, as a given rule, the more cubic inches an engine is, the more power it will make.
 However, the horsepower output will largely depend on the overall combination you are using.
 We could take a 500" short block and with stock heads and a mild cam, it might make around 450-475 horsepower.
 We could then take that same shortblock, put in an .800" lift roller cam and fully ported B1 heads, and it might now make 900-1000 horsepower.
-With a more common and streetable setup such as using our aluminum STEALTH heads out of the box , along with a cam in the .540-.560" lift range, most people will end up making in the 540-580 horsepower range.
+With a more common and streetable setup such as using our aluminum STEALTH heads without any additional porting , along with a cam in the .540-.560" lift range, most people will end up making in the 540-580 horsepower range.
 With our CNC ported STEALTH heads, horsepower numbers in the high 600 to low 700 range are not uncommon.
 With the more serious race heads such as Indy, B1, etc, many people are making 700-800 horsepower or above.
+Add a supercharger or turbocharger(s) to that, and the sky's the limit (but you better make sure your block can handle it!)

 2) Are the kits in stock and ready to ship?

 Yes, the kits are normally kept in stock and ready to ship.
 At any given time, we stock over 300 stroker kits.
 No other shop comes close to the selection of crank strokes, rod styles and lengths, piston types and bore sizes we have available on our shelves and ready to ship immediately.
 Payment with Visa or Mastercard will usually get a kit out to you within a day or so.
-If you want it balanced, you can usually figure on a few days to a week for balancing, depending on how many kits happen to be in line at any given time.
-We also stock pistons in dished, domed, and flat top configurations, and in .030", .040" and .055" and sometimes .060" over, along with rings to match most every bore size and configuration (many in both standard and low tension, file fit Moly and Zero gap) AND we stock every bearing Clevite makes for the big block Chrysler in every series and EVERY size.
+For balancing, you can usually figure on a few days to a week, depending on how many kits happen to be in line at any given time.
+We also stock pistons in dished, domed, and flat top configurations, and in .030", .040" and .055" and sometimes .060" over, along with rings to match most every bore size and configuration.
 Want to add some of the other goodies on our web site such as a timing chain, lightweight starter, SFI flexplate or damper, or high volume oil pump and deep sump pan?
 Chances are we have all that stuff on the shelf and ready to ship out also.
+Because we specialize in ONLY big block Mopars, we normally keep EVERYTHING on our web site in stock and ready to ship.
+It is not uncommon for customers to place an order for nearly their entire engine project of 70+ parts, and have the whole order ship out 100% complete the same day.
+No other parts house (not even Summit and Jegs) can compete with us on this.

 3) What kind of bearings should I run?

 Clevite makes 4 different types or "series" of bearings.
 They are the P, H, V, and M series.
-The M series are a very short life bearing used only for specialized applications, so for almost all applications the M series will not be the best choice.
-For almost all performance applications, you will want to go with either the H or the V series.
+The M series are a very short life bearing used only for specialized applications (like top fuel), so for almost all applications the M series will not be the best choice.
+For almost all performance applications (when offered by Clevite), we supply Clevite's "H" series, which is their "Performance" upgraded bearings.
+These are used in Nascar and many different types of racing applications, but they also have a long life and work great for street performance applications.
 You can read more about the different series of bearings, specifics of manufacturing, etc on our Bearings page.

 One other very important fact to consider when choosing bearings is that for extra strength, our cranks have a larger than stock .125" radius on the edges of the journals.
 The P series are designed mostly as a stock replacement bearing to work primarily with stock cranks so they do not have any clearance cut into them for this larger radius.
 The H and V series are performance bearings are intended to be used with new aftermarket type racing/performance crankshafts, so they are already clearanced for the larger radius.
-When using the P series bearings with our crankshafts, the rod bearings will have to be champhered to avoid hitting the radius, whereas the H and V series will generally not have this problem.
-Usually the cost of upgrading to a better bearing will be less than what a machine shop will charge you to champher your bearings, and you will have the added benefit of ending up with a higher quality bearing as well, so it is almost always worth doing.
-That is why we offer our rings and bearings package deal only with the best bearings available.
+When using the P series bearings with our crankshafts, they may have to be champhered to avoid hitting the radius, whereas the H and V series will generally not have this problem.
+This is why we offer the H and V series bearings as standard in our kits.
+The only exception is for the low deck ("B" series engine) main bearings, where the only series offered by Clevite is the "P" series.
+In this case, we champher them ourselves on CNC lathes and offer this as an optional upgrade.
 Remember, bearings are not like rocker arms, intakes or even heads where it is relatively easy to change them later on.
 The engine gets balanced with the bearings, and once they are in, it requires tearing the engine completely down to change them, so it pays to spend a little extra in this category and buy the best you can afford.
 That being said, selection of parts when building an engine is based heavily on opinion, and every engine builder and/or machine shop has their own preference for what they like to use, so be sure to collaborate with them before ordering.
 Opened bearings are non-returnable.

-We offer precision final balancing for any of our kits for a very reasonable cost.
+Yes!
 We may have the world's only balance machine that has never been used to balance any engine except the Big Block Mopar!
 Balancing nothing but Big Block Mopar stroker cranks all day long, everyday allows us to develop a level of familiarity and skill with this setup that no other shop can even come close to offering.
 The end result is a super clean, super accurate balance job done on cutting edge machinery by techs who know the process like the back of their hand in a clean & efficient work area at a VERY fair cost.
 No other warehouse store, (or especially a local machine shop) can compare.
 See our BALANCING page for details.
 When understanding the concept of balancing an engine, it is helpful to think of the crankshaft as being "split" lengthwise into two halfs.
 One "half" would be the counterweight side of the crank, and the other half would be the side with the rods and pistons.
 When you balance an engine (or crankshaft) essentially what you are doing is making the counterweight side of the crank equal the rod and piston side.
 If the counterweight side of the crank starts out too heavy, all you have to do is remove metal from the counterweights and lighten up the crank, or bring it "down" to where it needs to be to equal the rod/piston side.
 This is a standard, inexpensive balance job that most any machine shop (including us) can do.
 A problem can come up when the counterweight side of the crank is too light, and requires adding metal to it, in order to get it UP to the weight of the rod/piston side.
 You may have heard of this as adding "heavy" metal or "mallory" metal to the crank.
 This is a very expensive procedure in terms of both labor and materials.
-Because the rods and pistons in our stroker kits are so light (our rods alone are about 100 grams per rod lighter than the competition -- multiplied by 8, that's 800 grams, or more than the weight of an entire piston AND pin!!) most of our kits will have bobweights in the 2050-2300 range, far below the 2550 bobweight the cranks come pre balanced at, meaning you should never have to add metal under any circumstances, just remove it.
+Because the rods and pistons in our stroker kits are so light (our rods alone are about 100 grams per rod lighter than the competition -- multiplied by 8, that's 800 grams, or more than the weight of an entire piston AND pin!!) most of our kits will have bobweights in the 2050-2300 range, far below the bobweight the cranks come pre balanced at, meaning there should never have to be any material or metal added under any circumstances, just removed.

 5) What other modifications or machine work is necessary to run these kits on an "RB" (413/426/440) engine?